Agatha Christie's Marple: Production

+Hambleden was used as St Mary Mead and Dorney Court featured in The Body in the Library as Gossington Hall, home of the Bantrys, and also as the vicarage in "The Moving Finger" Fawley Court in Buckinghamshire was used as Stoneygates in They Do It with Mirrors.
+The Homewood in Surrey was used as Michael and Ellie's house in Endless Night, while The Grotto was used as the exterior of their secret folly.

+In Why Didn't They Ask Evans?, the Castle Savage scenes were largely filmed at Loseley Park near Guildford.
+A Caribbean Mystery was filmed in Cape Town, South Africa, although the beach scenes were shot at Boulders Beach.
+For the production based on Endless Night, scenes were filmed in Dorchester.

+The exterior of Marina Gregg's house in The Mirror Crack'd from Side to Side were filmed at North Mymms Park, and the cemetery in Nemesis was filmed at Waverley Abbey.

 Adaptations and changes from novels

 Christie's twelve novels featuring Miss Marple were all adapted for the series.
 The Murder at the Vicarage, The Body in the Library, 4.50 from Paddington, and A Murder is Announced in Series 1, Sleeping Murder and The Moving Finger in Series 2, At Bertram's Hotel and Nemesis in Series 3, A Pocket Full of Rye and They Do It with Mirrors in Series 4, The Mirror Crack'd from Side to Side in Series 5 and A Caribbean Mystery in Series 6.

 In addition, several short stories featuring Miss Marple were adapted into full-length episodes across the series.
 The Blue Geranium in Series 5, elements of The Herb of Death were incorporated into the adaptation of The Secret of Chimneys in Series 5, while Greenshaw's Folly and The Thumb Mark of St. Peter were combined into one story for Series 6.

 Across the twenty-three adaptations, many changes have been made from the source material.